Nireeksha27/PrepMate/README.md

 ## Features

 - Streamlit frontend collects patient info and symptom descriptions.
-- FastAPI backend with Google ADK Agent orchestration (Gemini brain + MCP tools).
+- FastAPI backend with Google ADK (Agent Development Kit) framework.
+- ADK agents use Gemini as the LLM brain with Firestore tools.
-- Backend service calls Gemini to produce summaries and clarifying questions.
+- Backend service uses ADK agents to produce summaries and clarifying questions.
-- MCP Server handles Firestore operations for session storage.
+- Firestore tools handle session storage operations.
 - Users can edit responses, generate an HTML/text prep sheet, and download a PDF.
 - Firestore session storage and GCS PDF uploads happen server-side only when the user consents.